 The Benefit

-The fashion industry provides strong support for the work of The Costume Institute including its exhibitions, acquisitions, and capital improvements.
-The annual Gala Benefit, its primary fundraising event, celebrates the opening of the spring exhibition each May.
-Under the leadership of Trustee Anna Wintour (Editor in Chief of Vogue), who has been co-chair since 1995 (excluding 1996 and 1998), the gala has become one of the most visible and successful charity events, drawing a stellar list of attendees from fashion, film, society, sports, art, business, and music.
-Eleanor Lambert, fashion publicity doyenne, helped conceive the first benefit in 1948 as a midnight supper and dubbed it “The Party of the Year.”
-Co-chairs in past years have included Jacqueline Kennedy Onassis (1977–1978) and Patricia Taylor Buckley (1979-1995).
+The fashion industry funds the work of The Costume Institute, including its exhibitions, acquisitions, and capital improvements.
+Each May, the annual Gala Benefit, its primary fund-raising event, celebrates the opening of the spring exhibition.
+Under the leadership of Trustee Anna Wintour (Artistic Director of Condé Nast and Editor-in-Chief of Vogue), who has been co-chair since 1995 (excluding 1996 and 1998), the gala has become one of the most visible and successful charity events, drawing attendees from the fashion, film, society, business, and music industries.
+The brainchild of publicity doyenne Eleanor Lambert, the benefit was introduced in 1948 as a midnight supper and dubbed "The Party of the Year."
+Co-chairs in past years included Jacqueline Kennedy Onassis (1977–1978) and Patricia Taylor Buckley (1979–1995).

 Resources

-The Costume Institute offers tours of special exhibitions as well as a Fashion in Art tour, which discusses costume history within the context of the Museum’s collections of armor, textiles, paintings, sculpture, and decorative arts.
-Costume: The Art of Dress, a recorded Audio Guide narrated by actress Sarah Jessica Parker, also highlights historical costume throughout the Museum’s galleries.
+Due to the sensitive nature of textiles, The Costume Institute’s collection is not on permanent public view.
+However, two fashion-focused tours are available year round: Fashion in Art, a tour led by Costume Institute docents which discusses costume history within the context of the Museum's collections of armor, textiles, paintings, sculpture, and decorative arts; and Costume: The Art of Dress, a recorded Audio Guide narrated by the actress Sarah Jessica Parker which highlights historical costume throughout the Museum's galleries.

 In 2002, the Museum established The Friends of The Costume Institute, a group that supports the department’s exhibition, acquisition, conservation, and publication programs.
 In promoting a more profound historical and theoretical understanding of costume, these programs advance fashion as an art form, and encourage the study of fashion as a serious academic discipline.